LucasCanete/Flask-ERP/README.md

 ## Project Status
 This project is still under development.
 Some things that still need to be done:

-- [] Test automatic sending of reports at 18
+- [x] Test automatic sending of reports at 18:
+  Failed.
+Gunicorn does not run run.py therefore it never starts the scheduler.
+Move the scheduler to a different file.
 - [] Test the pi in an environment where the wlan is not known